dotkernel/frontend-documentation/docs/book/v5/core-features/dependency-injection.md

 # Dependency Injection

 Dependency injection is a design pattern used in software development to implement inversion of control.
 In simpler terms, it's the act of providing dependencies for an object during instantiation.

 In PHP, dependency injection can be implemented in various ways, including through constructor injection, setter injection and property injection.

-DotKernel API, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.
+DotKernel Frontend, through its [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package focuses only on constructor injection.

 ## Usage

-**DotKernel API** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all we need for injecting dependencies into any object you want.
+**DotKernel Frontend** comes out of the box with the [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provides all the functionality injecting dependencies into any object you want.

 `dot-dependency-injection` determines the dependencies by looking at the `#[Inject]` attribute, added to the constructor of a class.
-Dependencies are specified as separate parameters of the `#[Inject]` attribute.
+Each dependency is specified as a separate parameter of the `#[Inject]` attribute.

-For our example we will inject `UserService` and `config` dependencies into a `UseHandler`.
+For our example we will inject `UserService` and `config` dependencies into a `UserHandler`.

 ```php
 use Dot\DependencyInjection\Attribute\Inject;